 Lasuen became Father-President of the missions in 1785 after Father Serra died.
 After that, he moved to the Carmel Mission and stayed there until he died.

 Lasuen was Father-President for 18 years, and he personally founded nine California missions.
 He also expanded many of the older missions.
+During his time, the number of Indians converted to Catholicism also doubled, and the missions became more prosperous.

 Because of his position, Father Lasuén met many people who wrote about him.
 Captain George Vancouver described him in 1792 as having gentle manners and a placid face.
 Alejandro Malaspina praised his good manners in 1791.
 Charles Chapman described him as a worthy successor to Father Serra.
 Father Serra himself called Lasuén a religious man of exceptional example.